ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_blocks.rst

 The tasks in the ``block`` execute normally.
 If any tasks in the block return ``failed``, the ``rescue`` section executes tasks to recover from the error.
 The ``always`` section runs regardless of the results of the ``block`` and ``rescue`` sections.

 If an error occurs in the block and the rescue task succeeds, Ansible reverts the failed status of the original task for the run and continues to run the play as if the original task had succeeded.
-The rescued task is considered successful, and does not trigger ``max_fail_percentage`` or ``any_errors_fatal`` configurations.
+The rescued task is considered successful and does not trigger ``max_fail_percentage`` or ``any_errors_fatal`` configurations.
 However, Ansible still reports a failure in the playbook statistics.

 You can use blocks with ``flush_handlers`` in a rescue task to ensure that all handlers run even if an error occurs: